chetan100o/ETH-AVAX-PROOF-m4/README.md

 2. **Transferring Tokens**: Players can transfer their tokens to others effortlessly using the `transfer` function.
 Just provide the recipient's address and the token amount to be transferred.

 3. **Redeeming Tokens**: Excitingly, players can redeem their tokens for exclusive in-game items from the in-game store.
-To do this, call the `redeem` function and specify the item to be redeemed.
+To do this, call the `redeemItems` function and specify the item to be redeemed.
 (Additional item redemption logic can be added to the contract.)

-4. **Checking Token Balance**: Players can easily check their token balance at any time using the `balanceOf` function.
+4. **Checking Token Balance**: Players can easily check their token balance at any time using the `AcountBalance` function.
 Simply provide your account address to retrieve the balance.

 5. **Burning Tokens**: Need to get rid of some tokens?
 No worries!
 Anyone can burn their own tokens by calling the `burn` function and specifying the amount to be burned.